 "Behavioral Economics" is one important perspective on how information impacts human behavior.
 The goal of this class is to deploy a few important theories about the relationship between information and behavior, into practical settings — emphasizing the design of experiments that can now be incorporated into many 'applications' in day-to-day life.
 Truly 'smart systems' will have built into them precise, testable propositions about how human behavior can be modified by what the systems tell us and do for us.
 So let's design these experiments into our systems from the ground up!
 This class develops a theoretically informed, practical point of view on how to do that more effectively and with greater impact.

 This course is a survey of Web technologies, ranging from the basic technologies underlying the Web (URI, HTTP, HTML) to more advanced technologies being used in the the context of Web engineering, for example structured data formats and Web programming frameworks.
 The goal of this course is to provide an overview of the technical issues surrounding the Web today, and to provide a solid and comprehensive perspective of the Web's constantly evolving landscape.

+Three hours of seminar per week.
 This seminar reviews current literature and debates regarding Information and Communication Technologies and Development (ICTD).
 This is an interdisciplinary and practice-oriented field that draws on insights from economics, sociology, engineering, computer science, management, public health, etc.